Profiteer (Daoye): Legendary Daoye Mou Qizhong: Trade Canned Food for Aircraft

-Among the early daoye who latter formed China's first post-revolutionary wealthy class, Mou Qizhong is the undoubtedly the most famous and controversial figure, variously described as the “number one rich man” and the “number one cheat”.
+Among the early daoye who later formed China's first post-revolutionary wealthy class, Mou Qizhong is undoubtedly the most famous and controversial figure, variously described as the “number one rich man” and the “number one cheat”.
 Born in 1940, Mou was the son of a capitalist financier from Sichuan Province.
 His bad “class background” meant that he was denied the right to complete college.
 During the ultra-leftist Cultural Revolution, Mou became disillusioned with China's direction and wrote an essay titled “Where Is China Heading?” which, at least, headed him straight to jail.
 In 1975, Mou was sentenced to death for writing the essay, but the political shift following the end of the Cultural Revolution led to his being spared.
 He was freed in 1979.

 Like many rehabilitated political prisoners, Mou had nowhere to go.
 He did not belong to state-owned unit so he had no possible source of income.
 Mou went into business, just as hundreds of thousands of political prisoners and educated youth returned to cities took the same path in the early 1980s.
 Since then, Mou built his reputation by barter deals that traded China's low-cost goods and agricultural products for foreign capital, technology and high-priced foreign products.
 With the earnings from barter, he expanded into real estate, the stock market, aviation and telecommunications.
 His Beijing-based Land Economic Group, which is involved in barter trade, telecommunications, real estate and a host of manufacturing ventures, was once the sixth-largest (in asset size) private company in China.

 At the time, Beijing had allowed provinces to establish their own airlines.
 Sichuan Airlines needed planes but had no cash; the Soviet Union needed China's light industrial products.
 Mou arranged a barter deal-500 goods-filled railroad cars for four Soviet Union aircraft—that garnered him worldwide fame.

 In 1995, the Chinese government recognized him as one of China's “10 Best Private Entrepreneurs” and China's “Reform Hero.”
 At its height, the Land Group had assets worth $240 million.
 That year, Mou hatched a plan to launch a series of satellites aboard Russian rockets, but his brainstorm came just as the Chinese government put the brakes on the country's overheating economy.

 Mou arranged for a $75 million letter of credit from the Bank of China to import computers and then used it to finance the satellite launches.
 Two satellites eventually were launched, but Land Group officials say Mou may actually have done little more than pay millions to put the company's name on them; the launches generated no significant revenue and Mou's company fell more than $40 million in debt.
 In 2000, he was sentenced to life in prison for foreign-exchange fraud.